 Mobile testing has become a nightmare due to increasing number of devices and configurations that mobile apps and websites need to be cross-checked against.
 These tests should confirm the seamless running of applications.
-Thankfully, today we have a wide range of testing tools for thorough testing.
+Thankfully, today we have a wide range of testing tools and mobile app testing services that enable thorough testing.

 These tools can be categorized into three broad categories: emulators, simulators, or real devices.